-After working with thousands of women and families from around the world, I find my clients universally navigating three things that I believe you fundamentally need to thrive.
+After working with thousands of women and families from around the world, I find my clients universally journeying through these three revelations:

 - When you release the cultural conditioning of "who you should be" and journey back home to who you truly are, you will find yourself empowered to live in a sacred manner, where joy and truth emanate from you.
 When you're living in this radiant space of your own truth, you naturally and effortlessly inspire others to connect to their authentic core, too.